lbruand/gdf2sql/README.md

 The idea is to inject mock tables as SQL code around the tested query to add mock tables overloading the actual tables.
 The good point is you don't need to modify the tables themselves.
-Under the hood, it uses *Common Table Expressions* using the keywords `WITH` to overload the table with fake data.
+Under the hood, it uses *Common Table Expressions* using the keywords `WITH` to overload the table name with fake data ( but the actual table stays unchanged ).

 As input, it accepts either geopandas dataframes or pandas dataframes.